alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/remote_machine_hosted.md

-## Functional Tests Hosted on any Remote server
+## Functional Tests Hosted on any Remote Machine

 Three types of automated functional tests are available for OpenvCloud:
 - Tests that run on **ovc_master**, discussed [elsewhere in this guide](../ovc_master_hosted/ovc_master_hosted.md)